wso2/docs-ei/en/micro-integrator/docs/develop/customizations/creating-custom-Inbound-endpoint.md

           class
          </td>
          <td>
-          Name of the custom class you implementation in <a href="#step-1-developing-a-custom-inbound-endpoint">step 1</a>.
+          Name of the custom class you implemented in <a href="#step-1-developing-a-custom-inbound-endpoint">step 1</a>.
          </td>
       </tr>
       <tr>